 Should I Rinse Quinoa?

 Yes.
-Quinoa contains a bitter natural coating, called saponin, which should be rinsed off before cooking to prevent the entire batch of cooked quinoa from tasting too bitter.
+As with other seed/grains like millet, quinoa contains a bitter natural coating, called saponin, which should be rinsed off before cooking to prevent the entire batch of cooked quinoa from tasting too bitter.

 Quinoa will always have a slightly bitter taste, similar to the type of bitterness that spinach or greens have, but it should only be mild.
 If you’ve tried rinsing before and still taste a strong bitterness, you may not be rinsing the quinoa well enough or long enough.